This is the first post I’ve written in a good few weeks now, in fact the last post I published was back on the 22nd of November, and here’s why?

-Sometimes in blogging or when doing business online, a little something called ‘life’ puts you to the test, by throwing in spanner in the works, which can sometimes leave you feeling stunned, suddenly incapable, dam right low and completely de-motivated.
+Sometimes in blogging or in business, a little something called ‘life’ puts you to the test, by throwing a spanner in the works, which can sometimes leave you feeling stunned, suddenly incapable, damned right low and completely unmotivated.

 Separating Life from Work and Focusing on something positive…

 If you’ve kept an account of your achievements to date, look back upon them and remember the feeling that you got when you reached a particular milestone, or achieved a goal.
-For me I think about the time I launched my first eBook and podcast, the time my blog crossed the 50k Alexa ranking, the time I made my first affiliate sale, amongst many more achievements.
+For me I think about the time I wrote my first blog post and recorded my first podcast session, the time my blog crossed the 100k Alexa ranking, the time I made my first affiliate sale, amongst many more achievements.

-You’ll soon start to find passion to blog again, just by looking at your past achievements.
-It won’t help you resolve any personal problems, but it can certainly lift your spirits up high again, only if just for a short while whilst blog.
+You’ll soon start to find passion to blog again simply by looking at your past achievements.
+It won’t help you resolve any personal problems now, but it can certainly lift your spirits up, only if just for a short while whilst you work on your blog.

 A problem, shared, is a problem halved…

-Remember, blogging is about being in a supportive community, not just on a professional level, but a personal one too, if you think differently, well that’s just too bad.
+Remember, blogging is about being in a supportive community network, not just on a professional level, but a personal one too, if you think differently, well that’s just too bad.